polifonia-project/Polifonia-Knowledge-Extractor/README.md

 # Polifonia Knowledge Extractor

 The Polifonia Knowledge Extractor is software that allows the extraction of knowledge from text.
-It uses Abstract Meaning Representation (AMR) to parse sentences into semantic graphs and offers the possibility to search within large AMR graph banks.
+It uses Abstract Meaning Representation (AMR) to parse sentences into semantic graphs and offers the possibility to search within large AMR graphs banks.

 ### Pipeline